Dcraftbg/MinOS/README.md

 other people can learn from as I try to display different aspects of osdev in a more or less simple way (at least currently)

-MinOS uses a lot of concepts that are based on Unix systems, but strives to create something which aims to provide speed and efficiency while avoiding some issues that many Unix systems have.

-The OS is **not** Unix compatible (and doesn't have plans to be), even if it uses similar ideas.

 ## Progress & Plans

 Progress is tracked over on trello where you can also find any plans for the future: